 A Wardrobe Is A Curation

 When we moved from Goldstream to College, I was not so much excited about the walk-in closet at the new place.
 It was three times the size of the one at the old place!
 A nightmare!

 I remembered the wisdom of a former student of mine.
 She had said

 What you haven't worn in a season, you won't wear again.
 Give it to charity! #fashionwisdom Click To Tweet

 “Nicole, what you haven’t worn in a season, you will not wear again.
 Toss it, sell it or give it to charity!
 Whatever, get rid of it!”

 Thanks goodness, ballroom dance dresses take a lot of space.
 I moved the performance ball gowns into the closet instead of storing them in rubber-maid boxes in the garage and crawl-space.
-I also moved my shoes in.
-I was afraid of accumulating a wardrobe where you have nothing to wear because you lost track of what you have.
+Furthermore, I also moved my shoes in.

 A walk-in closet is real estate.
 Use it wisely.

 Photos: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved